-[20928]An HE AP shall announce a pending BSS color change using the BSS Color Change Announcement element, which may be carried in the Beacon, Probe Response and (Re)Association Response frames transmitted by the AP.
-The HE AP may announce the pending BSS color change using the HE BSS Color Change Announcement frame.
-An HE AP should announce the pending BSS color change for a period of time that is sufficiently long for all STAs in the BSS, including STAs in PS mode, to have an opportunity to receive at least one frame carrying a BSS Color Change Announcement element before the BSS color change.
+[20928]An HE AP shall announce an upcoming BSS color change using the BSS Color Change Announcement element.
+The BSS Color Change Announcement element may be carried in the Beacon, Probe Response, (Re)Association Response, and HE BSS Color Change Announcement frames transmitted by the AP.
+An HE AP should announce an upcoming BSS color change for a period of time that is sufficiently long for all STAs in the BSS, including STAs in PS mode, to have an opportunity to receive at least one frame carrying a BSS Color Change Announcement element before the BSS color change.